Walton Bridge: Second bridge

-The second bridge made of stone (and internally of brick) was permitted, with additional tolls, under an Act of Parliament obtained by the nephew of Mr. Dicker, Dicker Sanders and designed by James Paine, whose bridge Chertsey Bridge still stands.
+The second bridge made of stone (and internally of brick) was permitted, with additional tolls, under the Walton-Shepperton Bridge (Rebuilding and Tolls) Act 1780 (20 Geo.
+3. c.
+32) obtained by the nephew of Mr. Dicker, Dicker Sanders and designed by James Paine, whose bridge Chertsey Bridge still stands.
 This was opened in 1788.
 This bridge inspired three paintings by Turner in 1805 of different scenes featuring the bridge following some sketches which have also been preserved; most of these works are kept by the Tate Gallery, though one painting was sold at Sotheby's in July 2018 for £3.4 million, its export then being blocked by the government for the national benefit.
 Most of Turner's river tour of 1805 concentrated on the Thames, with a few paintings of the Wey at that time.

 The bridge lasted much longer than its predecessor, but part of it collapsed in 1859.
 A ferry crossing was briefly revived until the completion of the third bridge in 1864.

 Third bridge

 The third bridge, built 1863–64, was an iron girder lattice bridge on stone piers.
 At the same time, a brick viaduct was constructed to span the flood plain to the south of the river.
-The bridge was freed of tolls in 1870.
+The bridge was freed of tolls in 1870 under the Kew and Other Bridges Act 1869 (32 & 33 Vict. c. xix).

 The third bridge was damaged during the Second World War in 1940 leading to a permanent weight restriction.
 To alleviate this a fourth temporary bridge was constructed and the third bridge was relegated to use by cyclists and pedestrians.
 Robbins described it in 1953 as "an ungracious structure of iron lattice girders" in his county history.
 Assisted by the weight restriction and metal design it was longer-lasting than the previous two bridges but was finally demolished in 1985.

 Fourth bridge

-The fourth bridge was constructed in 1953 on the downstream side of the old bridge, using a construction designed by A. M. Hamilton in 1930 and is called a Callender-Hamilton bridge.
+The fourth bridge was constructed in 1953 on the downstream side of the old bridge, using a truss construction designed by A. M. Hamilton in 1930 and is called a Callender-Hamilton bridge.
 The fourth bridge was retained for use by cyclists and pedestrians when the fifth bridge was completed in 1999.